-MRSA infections in the community are becoming increasingly important, particularly over the last decade.
-They have been associated with a growing number of outbreaks and deaths in non-medical settings where individuals are in close contact, such as in contact sports, day care facilities, military units, and prisons.
+MRSA infections in the community are becoming increasingly important, particularly over the past decade.
+They have been associated with a growing number of outbreaks and deaths in non-medical settings where individuals are in close contact, such as in contact sports, daycare facilities, military units and prisons.
 These infections are occurring in people who do not have any of the classic MRSA risk factors.
 Until recently, part of the problem with community-acquired MRSA (CA-MRSA) has been a lack of awareness, both in the medical community and the general population.
 Historically, doctors have treated staph infections with a standard course of antibiotics.
 They did not routinely order to identify the and its antibiotic susceptibility profile unless the infection appeared extensive or the initial treatment was unsuccessful.
-When treating CA-MRSA, conventional therapies have frequently failed.
+When treating CA-MRSA, conventional therapies have often failed.
 A number of those affected have required hospitalisation for intravenous antibiotics and a few previously healthy people have died.

 Investigations of these outbreaks have revealed that the CA-MRSA was spread from infected or colonised people to those around them through skin contact (such as sports-related cuts and abrasions), respiratory droplets (sneezing or coughing), or through exposure to contaminated objects (such as shared sports equipment, towels, toys, or playground equipment).
 Investigations also revealed that the S. aureus strains involved in CA-MRSA are not the same strains as those that are causing hospital-acquired MRSA; they are genetically distinct.
-The CA-MRSA are resistant to methicillin and related antibiotics (dicloxacillin, flucloxacillin, cefalexin) but often remain susceptible to many other antibiotics (“non-multiresistant”).
+The CA-MRSA are resistant to methicillin and related antibiotics (dicloxacillin, flucloxacillin, cefalexin) but often remain susceptible to many other antibiotics (non-multiresistant).

-Last Review Date: August 21, 2012
+Last Review Date: April 10, 2020

 Was this page helpful?